-The underwriters propose to offer some of the notes directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the notes to dealers at the public offering price less a concession not to exceed % of the principal amount.
-The underwriters may allow and dealers may reallow a concession to certain other dealers not to exceed % of the principal amount.
-After the initial offering of the notes to the public, the representatives may change the public offering price and concessions.
+We have been advised by the underwriter that they propose to offer the common units directly to the public at the price to the public set forth on the cover page of this prospectus supplement and to selected dealers (who may include the underwriter) at the offering price less a selling concession not in excess of \$ per unit.
+The underwriter may allow, and the selected dealers may reallow, a discount from the concession not in excess of \$ per unit to other dealers.
+After the common unit offering, the underwriter may change the offering price and other selling terms.